Phan-Trung-Thuan/cyberAttackDetection/README.md

 # cyberAttackDetection
-This project is a cyber attack detection project
+This project is a cyber attack detection project (tabular data) using KDD dataset and Machine Learning models